Live a separation happily.

 "Mom and dad quarrel: is it my fault?"

-103 Child custody between right and common sense
+103 The custody of children between law and common sense

 "And now, who will take care of me?"